GMineur/GMineur-s-Hello-World/README.md

 # GMineur-s-Hello-World
-My first Excercises on 'Hello World' programs
+My first Excercises on 'Hello World' programs.
+Actually, the excercise is to explore Github.